ttt-fifo/conftl/README.md

 You must give eighter infile= or content= as input.
 You can ommit outfile= and in this case the decorated function will return the output as a string.
 Changing delimiters= is also possible.
 The function, decorated with template(...) must return dict, otherwise exception is raised.

-This type of complex context computation is well know by the web2py users, because this is the layout of the web2py controller.
+This type of context computation is well know by the web2py users, because this is the layout of the web2py controller.

 * **Render object**

-An object from Render class could be used in long running processes, where you can load the object in memory and use it multiple times for templating multiple files:
+An object from Render class could be used in a long running processes, when you can load the object in memory once and use it multiple times for templating multiple files:

 ```python